 Metropolitan Cathedral, is the principal Catholic church in the city and another historic building that also faces the Plaza de Mayo.
 It was consecrated in 1791, but its earliest origins date back to the late 16th century when a humble chapel first sat on the current site.

 Puerto Madero, whose shimmering office towers and central canal make this one of the most elegant neighborhoods in the city.
 Some upscale restaurants can be found here, as can Puente de la Mujer, a bridge whose sleek and sensual lines define its title of "Woman's Bridge."

-Barrio San Telmo, which is BA’s oldest neighborhood and boasts a vibrant tango and arts scene.
-Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the uniquely bohemian atmosphere.
-Sundays are especially buzz with activity as the main street market comes alive around Plaza Dorrego.
+Barrio San Telmo, which is BA's oldest neighborhood and boasts a vibrant tango and arts scene.
+Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the unique bohemian atmosphere.
+Sundays are especially buzzing with activity as the main street market comes alive around Plaza Dorrego.